-Waitlisted students may be rolled into a course during the first two weeks of classes whenever an enrolled student drops.
-Make sure to check MyCUInfo.colorado.edu to see if you've rolled into the course―remember, registration is ALWAYS the student's responsibility, so stay on top of this situation.
+Waitlisted students may be enrolled into a course during the first two weeks of classes whenever an enrolled student drops.
+Make sure to check MyCUInfo.colorado.edu to see if you've been enrolled into the course―remember, registration is ALWAYS the student's responsibility, so stay on top of this situation.
 If, however, you're on a waitlist, go to class and talk to the professor about the likelihood of getting into the course.

 What if I don't make it into a course?

 Consider the Course Reservation Program to reserve your spot in the class for next semester.

 You will have a limited time each semester to adjust your course schedule, i.e., to "add" a class to your schedule of courses, or "drop" a class from your schedule.
 There will be a period before classes start, and limited additional time after classes have started.
 Click here for information about this process and to see the various deadlines.

 What is the difference between dropping a class and withdrawing from classes?

 When you "drop" a class, you still remained enrolled in other coursework during the semester.
 An overzealous freshman might initially enroll in 17 credits, but then decide to "drop" a 3-credit course during the second week of classes.
 A "withdrawal" is essentially dropping out of ALL classes, so the student no longer remains enrolled at the university.
 This is a withdrawal from the university, with more consequences than simply dropping one course.
 Get withdrawal information from the Registrar's Office.